 Dr. Mikovits' work was heralded in the media across the globe.
 The media had a feeding frenzy as she began to link her newly discovered XMRV to many of the world's most perplexing and insidious diseases.
 Mr. & Mrs. Whittemore's investment appeared to be working out.
 Their daughter was improving on a daily basis, and patients came great distances to participate in the seemingly successful studies.
 All was wonderful with one notable exception.
-In the late summer of 2011, Dr. Mikovits discovered that the experiments that her work could not be replicated.
+In the late summer of 2011, Dr. Mikovits discovered that some original experiments in her work could not be replicated.
 This is usually the death knell to a scientific hypothesis.

-Dr. Mikovits shared her concern with Lombardi, a collaborator in her research and a scientist under her supervision.
-He could not account for the discrepancies in his numbers and

-Dr. Mikovits attempted to terminate him from the study.
+Dr. Mikovits shared her concern with Lombardi, the post doctoral fellow responsible for those experiments and a scientist under her supervision.
+He could not account for the discrepancies in his numbers and Dr. Mikovits attempted to terminate him from the study.
 Her decision to terminate Lombardi was immediately over-ridden by Mrs. Whittemore.
 When she confronted Mrs. Whittemore with the impropriety of protecting Lombardi, the person responsible for the statistical breakdown, Mrs. Whittemore instructed Dr. Mikovits to change the numbers in her assumptions.
 When Dr. Mikovits refused to participate in the Whittemore's fraud, she was summarily terminated.

-Unbeknownst to Dr. Mikovits, the Whittemores and Lombardi were taking her research and misusing the grants that were awarded to her, to commercialize and sell her work under the name of a different company.
+Unbeknownst to Dr. Mikovits, the Whittemores and Lombardi were taking her research and misusing the grants that were awarded to her to commercialize and sell her work under the name of a different company, which they co-owned.
 The Whittemore greed got in the way of scientific integrity, and in this case, integrity had no chance of prevailing.
 Dr. Mikovits began to take steps to publicize the flaws in her scientific model, and the Whittemores, who were depending on untold wealth from the commercialization of her research in part to finance the Coyote Springs real estate development, and in part to repay the Seeno family, his partners in that venture, for funds that they claimed he had embezzled.

 The Seenos examined the company books in August 2010 and accused Mr. Whittemore of embezzling money.
-Whittemore said he lent another party \$30 million, and it was reported that Whittemore had borrowed \$10 million from Thomas Seeno because of greatly reduced finances.
+Whittemore said he lent another party \$30 million, and it was reported that Whittemore had borrowed \$10 million from Thomas Seeno.
 Whittemore met with the Seenos in Reno, where, according to Whittemore, Albert Seeno, Jr. threatened his life if he did not repay the Seenos.
-On March 6, 2011, Whittemore reported to the Reno police that he was afraid of being killed; there was a phone call from Albert Seeno III who threatened Whittemore physically.
+On March 6, 2011, Whittemore reported to the Reno police that he was afraid of being killed; there was allegedly a phone call from Albert Seeno III in which he threatened Whittemore physically.
 Reno police took recorded statements from Whittemore in March and November.

 Dr. Mikovits discovered the scientific discrepancies and the fact that the Whittemores were profiting from her research at the same time that Whittemore was being threatened.
-It is respectfully suggested that the key to repaying the allegedly embezzled money was to be found in the potentially astronomical profits the XMRV treatments would have generated.
+It is respectfully suggested that the key to repaying the allegedly embezzled money was to be found in the potentially astronomical profits the XMRV testing would have generated.
 The news of the scientific uncertainty could not have come at a worse time for Mr. Whittemore, who was in fear for his life.
-She was terminated by Mrs. Whittemore, the President of the WPI, in September 30, 2011, during this turbulent period for the Whittemores.
-See Exhibit 3, Letter of Termination.
+She was terminated by Mrs. Whittemore, the President of the WPI, on

 9 Gafni, Matthias (March 3, 2012).
 "What went wrong in Nevada for the powerful East Bay builders".
 Contra Costa Times (Bay Area News Group).
 Retrieved March 17, 2012.
 Hosted by MercuryNews.com.
-10 Id.